A voice for

 • Encouraging a healthy inflammation response specifically within the digestive system and the liver

-• Into the heart of Chlorella
+• Into the heart of chlorella

 Chlorella is a little gem packed with all your daily essentials.
 Chlorella has an energising nutritional profile and is packed with protein, Vitamin D and B vitamins.
 Chlorella Growth Factor provides superb protection and support for the immune system and encourages cell repair and renewal throughout the body.
 Chlorophyll is one of Chlorella’s main components and gives superb antioxidant protection whilst also encouraging effective detoxification of heavy metals and pollutants, reducing the internal inflammation that these toxins can influence.